ZeusLN/zeus-docs/docs/lsp/fees.md

 # Fees

-Our LSP currently charges the following fees:
+Our LSP currently charges the following fees, in low fee environments:

 | Event                                      | Fee           |
 | -----------------------------------------  | ------------- |